smbc-digital/service-boilerplate/README.md

 You also can register the template from a local directory  with the dotnet cli

-* Clone this repository to a folder locally
+* Clone this repository to a folder locally or ensure you have the latest version pulled if you already have the repository cloned
 * Navigate to the ```service-boilerplate/content``` folder
 * install the the boilerplate using the --install switch